KunickiKarol/Training-Assistant/README.md

 # rAIght.move-backend

-FastAPI backend with endpoints for explaining mistakes during exercise performance.

 ## About

 This project is a backend service built with FastAPI to provide insights and explanations for mistakes made during exercise performance.
 It aims to help users improve their exercise routines by offering detailed feedback.
+This is part of the project for the completion of the Master's degree in Artificial Intelligence. **View Poster.pdf for a summary**
 ## Features

 - FastAPI framework for high performance